hpxmlwg/hpxml/guide/source/overview.rst

 In today’s existing homes market the electronic exchange of information on energy performance, energy conservation measures, and the physical and operational attributes of a home is often characterized by a lack of common terms, definitions, and two-way feedback systems (Figure 1).
 This limits the ability of decision-makers to access, aggregate, share and use data for the design and implementation of residential energy efficiency programs.
 This also makes it difficult for market actors to understand the drivers of variation in performance (e.g., of measures, contractors, programs, and homes), identify investment opportunities, analyze market trends, and project savings from energy efficiency investments.

-Data standards like the Home Performance Extensible Markup Language (HPXML) make it easier and quicker to exchange information and data on residential building and energy performance.
+Data standards like the Home Performance Extensible Markup Language (HPXML) are a powerful solution to some of the most intractable problems facing the residential energy efficiency industry, for example, the high program delivery and administrative costs for programs and contractors.
+Data standards are crucial for ensuring that energy efficiency improvements in homes are properly valued in real estate transactions.
+Data standards are also crucial in enabling the quantification of the energy savings that result from energy efficiency upgrades, which in turn will allow for savings guarantees, low-cost consumer finance, and the sale of energy efficiency into energy, capacity and carbon markets.
+Finally, data standards are crucial for on-going research into the best methods for making homes energy efficient because the aggregation of standardized data supports comparability and comprehensive, ongoing analysis of program and contractor performance.

 .. figure:: /images/existing_connections.png
-    :figwidth: 4.5in
+    :figwidth: 3in
     :align: center

     Figure 1: Existing Market Conditions

 .. figure:: /images/hpxml_connected_market.png
-    :figwidth: 4.5in
+    :figwidth: 3in
     :align: center

     Figure 2: Connected Market